by Linda-Ann Stewart

 Unconscious ideas and urges create situations that you don’t expect.
 When you get clear on your motives, you can then intentionally change the way you’re fulfilling them.
 It’s never easy to break with the past, but you have a greater chance of success when you clarify your reasons.

 I now get clear on the motives for my actions.
 If the way I fulfill that purpose no longer serves me, I set my intention to change it.
 The Universe completely supports me in my efforts to improve my life.

 Watch the accompanying Coaching Tip video Are You in Alignment with Your Motivation?As a vision strategist, hypnotherapist, and speaker, Linda-Ann Stewart helps women entrepreneurs and small business owners who feel stuck, immobilized and overwhelmed to to get clear, focused and on the fast track to the next level of their business.
-If you'd like some help to reach your goals, email her at LAS@Linda-AnnStewart.com with "Complimentary Consultation" in the subject line.
+If you'd like some help to reach your goals, apply for her complimentary "Clarify Your Vision" consultation at http://www.Linda-AnnStewart.com/coaching.shtml